SINTEF/Muscade.jl/docs/src/Elements.md

 which can be read: if `kwargs.linewidth` exists, the set `linewidth` to its value, otherwise, set it to `2.`.

-The user has facilities to draw only selected element types or selected elements, so the element's `draw` method does not need to implement a switch on *wether* to draw.
+The user has facilities to draw only selected element types or selected elements, so the element's `draw` method does not need to implement a switch on *whether* to draw.

 See [`examples/BeamElements.jl`](StaticBeamAnalysis.md) for an example of implementation.